 How To Enter Taxable Wages in Patriot Software

-When you enter Prior Payroll History or a Payroll Update for an employee, it is important to enter “Taxable Wages” for employee or employer payroll taxes, so that the money will be added to any limits that apply (see limits below), and W-2s and payroll tax filings are accurate.
+When you enter Prior Payroll History for an employee, it is important to enter “Taxable Wages” for employee or employer payroll taxes, so that the money will be added to any limits that apply (see limits below), and W-2s and payroll tax filings are accurate.

 Both screens include fields for entering Taxable Wages for each type of tax.
 If you’re entering prior payroll history information, you should have a report of Taxable Wages for each type of tax for each employee from your former payroll provider.
 If you’re not sure what amounts to enter for Taxable Wages, here is a guideline: